-- 4.1 We will provide general training at least annually for all staff and volunteers who process personal data to raise awareness of their obligations and our responsibilities, as well as to outline the law. - 4.2 We may also issue procedures, guidance or instructions from time to time.
-Leaders must set aside time for their team to look together at the implications for their activities.
+- 4.1 We will provide general training at least annually for all staff to raise awareness of their obligations and our responsibilities, as well as to outline the law. - 4.2 We may also issue procedures, guidance or instructions from time to time.
+Leaders must set aside time for their team to look together at the implications for their work.